Winter at Gooseberry Falls

 Quick Review: 8/10 I know I said that this is one of our favorite parks, but I am still docking it 2 points.
 One point for the crowds and one point for lack of seclusion.
 Yes, this park has a lot to offer in the way of sights and beauty, but you’ll likely have company in many spaces in the park.
 Even when you choose to camp at this park, it’s quite crowded at the campground.

-Crowds… or lack there of
+Crowds… or Not

 I’ll let you in a little secret here; I don’t like crowds.
 Well, maybe that’s not a secret… Or uncommon.
 Do you enjoy weaving through packs of people when you’re “enjoying” nature?
 Me neither, that’s not enjoying it at all.
 Gooseberry is a VERY popular state park in Minnesota.
 But most folks don’t venture out into the cold winter months to do their exploring.
 This is where we winter lovers rejoice.